ricard0javier/template-python-mongodb-service/README.md

-# MongoDB Service Template - Python
+# AI Agent with MongoDB

 A Python MongoDB service template
 The connection string for the docker cluster is: